 Embrace Your Passions

-Just by the way Lauren speaks about her passion for helping others, it’s clear that this is her true calling, and even when she was reluctant about chasing her dream at first, her husband pushed her to do it because even he knew how much this meant to her.
+When Lauren speaks about her passion for helping others, it’s clear that this is her true calling, and even when she was reluctant about chasing her dream at first, her husband pushed her to do it because even he knew how much this meant to her.

 We are all put on the Earth for a purpose and there is no deadline on when you’re supposed to find what that passion is.
 You can find that passion at five-years-old or you might find it when you’re fifty-years-old.
 But when you find the thing that sets your soul on fire and you can’t stop thinking about it, grab hold of it and never let it go.